 Neural networks are one of the most powerful machine learning algorithms available today.

-They use multiple layers of interconnected nodes to process high-dimensional datasets to make predictions about future events or outcomes.
+They use multiple layers of interconnected nodes to process high-dimensional datasets to predict future events or outcomes.

 Neural networks are great for analyzing complex relationships between different factors and predicting how they will interact in different scenarios.